Last reviewed: December 2017

 How Do We Plan for National Cyber Security Awareness Month?

 The following NCSAM Planning Guide worksheet (PDF or Word) will help you to think about how your institution might go about implementing a plan to take advantage of National Cyber Security Awareness Month.
-You can also use the Annual Campus Security Awareness Campaign, which includes a printable 2016 calendar with monthly security awareness topics and 12 blog posts on the monthly topics with ready-made content for your campus communication channels.
+You can also use the Annual Campus Security Awareness Campaign, which includes monthly security awareness topics and 12 blog posts on the monthly topics with ready-made content for your campus communication channels.

 Texas A&M University tries to create cybersecurity awareness campaigns that engage students in security education.
 For six years, they have created awareness campaigns featuring online cybersecurity games that entice more than 10,000 campus members to participate and that number continues to grow each year.
 Learn more about their planning process by reading their May 2017 guest blog: Bridging the Gap Between Students and Security: 7 Steps to Creating a Successful Cybersecurity Campaign.

 The winning posters and videos from previous Information Security Awareness Video & Poster Contests are available for use in campus security awareness campaigns during student orientation, National Cyber Security Awareness Month, Data Privacy Day, and throughout the year.